-This would be a fun experiment for any group of kids over 3 years old, not just Girl Scouts.
-It is an activity for the badge Let’s Get Cooking, combined with an activity I adapted from the Junior Girl Scout Handbook.
+This would be a fun experiment for any group of kids over 3 years old.
+It is an activity for the Girl Scout badge Let’s Get Cooking, combined with an activity I adapted from the Junior Girl Scout Handbook.
 My troop did it two years ago at the beginning of our work on the badge.
 It helped the girls understand why it’s so important to wash our hands before preparing food, and even the leaders were surprised at the results of different hand-cleaning methods.

 There are two phases to be done on the first day, then follow-up a week later.
 My troop was so interested in the results that we had two more weekly follow-ups to see how things progressed.
 (Phase Two could be done by itself, if you aren’t able to follow up.)

 You will need: